School Expectations (Rules)

 ASSESSMENTS

-- Students are not to engage in any acts of dishonesty during tests/examinations.
+Woodlanders uphold the values of trustworthiness and should not engage in any acts of dishonesty during tests/examinations.

-- Students absent from examinations without valid reasons will be awarded zero marks.
+Please note that students who are absent from examinations without valid reasons, and/or are found to have infringed the examination rules will be awarded zero marks.

 OFFENCES AND CONSEQUENCES